 Para 12.10 of statutory Services Code

-Ss.104-106 EqA (in Part 7) contain special provisions for an association which is a registered political party.
-Ss 104-5 can allow action to increase representation of disadvantaged groups on elected bodies.
-Up until 2030, this can include all-women shortlists.
+Ss.104-106 EqA (in Part 7) applies to an association which is a registered political party.
+Ss 104-5 allow selection arrangements aimed at increasing representation of disadvantaged groups on elected bodies, provided the arrangements meet certain requirements.
+Up to 2030 these can include all-women shortlists.
 S.106 provides for publication of diversity information about candidates, but is not currently in force.

 Ss 104-106 are stated to apply only if the registered political party is an ‘association’.
 This is rather odd.
 On the face of it, a political party which does not have a selection process for membership is not an ‘association’ and not within ss.104-106.
 Guidance on the Equality Act does rather seem to envisage though that all registered political parties will be ‘associations’.